Enhanced adic formalism and perverse t-structures for higher Artin stacks: Hyperdescent properties

-\begin{proposition} Let $\sf{S}$ be an $\sf{L}$-coprime \emph{locally Noetherian} higher Artin stack (that is, there exists an atlas $S\to \sf{S}$ where $S$ is a locally Noetherian scheme). \begin{enumerate} \item Let $\lambda$ be an object of $\Rind_{\ltor}$ and consider a Cartesian square in $\Chparl$ (resp.\ $\Chpars$) with $p$ proper of finite diagonal (resp.\ proper, $1$-Artin, of separated diagonal).
+in $\Chpar{}_\Box$ (resp.\ $\Chpars$) with $p$ proper of finite diagonal (resp.\ proper and $1$-Artin).
 Assume that for every morphism $U\to X$ locally of finite type with $U$ an affine scheme, $X_0$ is $\lambda$-cohomologically finite.
-Then the induced square is right adjointable.
+Then the induced square